 - make a goal in line with the life path you want to have.

 Pretty good for a start, eh? 😉

 Even though this mental exercise does require a certain amount of time and effort, it doesn’t have to be a hard task for you to accomplish.

 To make things a little bit easier for you, I’ve made a list of goal setting guidelines – questions which will guide you through this know-yourself-so-you-could-set-a-good-goal process.

 Perhaps you’ll find the questions sound quite simple, but be aware!

 (gazing my eyes and using a deeper voice to make it sound more dramatic! 😀 )

 Get into their meaning seriously, and answer them not just with your mind, but also with your heart.

-Answer yourself, Superhero, what are the things you love to do the most?
+Answer yourself this one question first – what are the things you love to do the most?